How Much is My Patent Worth: Everything You Need to Know

 The specific price will depend on all of the factors discussed above in this article, as well as market conditions at the time of sale and the competitive landscape.
 However, one thing is certain.
 Buying and selling patents is a complex, high stakes process where expertise can make all the difference to the outcome.

 If you need help with a patent claim, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures and Airbnb.